 Personal injury attorneys work on a contingency fee basis because their clients are usually already in a difficult position when they hire their lawyers.
 If an injury victim is already facing financial hardship due to their medical bills and lost income from being unable to work, it would probably be impossible for them to pay a large retainer to hire a lawyer or pay hourly.
 A contingency fee also motivates an attorney to work hard to succeed on behalf of a client.
 Since the attorney is paid based on what they earn for their client, the contingency fee provides an incentive for the attorney to ensure they obtain the best recovery possible for their injured client.

-At Timberlake & League, we handle cases on a contingency fee basis and never charge for a consultation.
+At Timberlake, League, and Brooks, we handle cases on a contingency fee basis and never charge for a consultation.
 Our attorneys meet with potential clients personally, and we explain the fee agreement to every client, so there is no confusion about the process.
 We work hard to achieve the best results for our clients.
 If you or a loved one has been injured, we can help.